kebaldwi/ansible_lab_v1/LabGuide.md

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#

-Before we finish with Ansible playbooks, let's take a look at using pyATS parsers to glean information from our network devices.
+Next, let's take a look at using pyATS parsers to glean information from our network devices.
 The Ansible module cisco.ios.ios_facts can provide structured data for a subset of network resource modules, but what if you want to collect some data in a structured format that doesn't currently have a network resource module?

 This is where pyATS & Genie can help!  pyATS/Genie supports structured parsers for [hundreds](https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/parsers) of IOS/IOS-XE show commands, with more being added often!
 This allows you to get predictable, structured data from your devices that can be used in your playbooks or with native pyATS & Genie.